 Q: Was it easy meeting people and making friends in Budapest?
 How did you go about meeting new people?

-A: Everyone learns about happenings in the city from Facebook events.
+A: Everyone learns about events in the city from Facebook.
 Budapest expats are big on it.
 I went to these events alone, introduced myself, and found friends very easily.
 There are also many interest-specific Facebook groups.

 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends?